gauravdhungel/gauravdhungel.github.io/workingpapers.md

 ## An Ecological-Economic Framework of Alternative Forest Management in the Southern Appalachian Region

 This project aims to refine forest sector models by building an ecological-economic framework that simulates detailed landscape-scale management interventions in complex hardwood forests of the southern Appalachia.
 In my current capacity as an ORISE fellow, I am building an economic optimization model of hardwood systems and analyzing simulation modeling results to assess interactions between market dynamics, environmental change, and management interventions, including assessing new and emerging markets for biochar on the resource base and rural economy in southern Appalachia.
-A related blog post
+A related [blog post](https://research.cnr.ncsu.edu/sofac/2024/01/13/new-markets-for-small-roundwood-and-forest-residues-in-appalachia/).

 <img src="/assets/img/Fig4.jpg" alt="ecol econ">